Hiking trail

 Dramatic vertical drop down to Lake Louise.
 Historic CPR summit shelter (1916).
 Views of the full valley.

 Quiet compared to Lake Agnes.
-The steep switchbacks deter casual visitors - you'll likely share the summit with few others.
+The steep switchbacks deter casual visitors, so the summit is often quieter than Lake Agnes.

 Easier option: Little Beehive